Somerset House: Somerset House (Sir William Chambers, 1776)

 Somerset House was still technically a royal palace and therefore Crown property, with most work being done by the King's Master Mason, John Deval.
-By an earlier Act of Parliament, it had been placed in trust for the use of Queen Charlotte in the event that her husband King George III predeceased her.
+The building had been placed in trust for the use of Queen Charlotte in the event that her husband King George III predeceased her.
 Therefore, the 1775 act annulled this arrangement and instead provided for another property, Buckingham House, to be vested in trust for the Queen on the same terms.
 (Provision was made for the King, who had privately purchased Buckingham House some years earlier, to be duly compensated).
 In due course, the King outlived the Queen and the property (later known as Buckingham Palace) reverted "to the use of His Majesty, his heirs and successors".
 By virtue of the same act, Ely House in Holborn (which had itself been purchased just a few years earlier as a potential site for new public offices) was sold and the proceeds applied to the Somerset House project.

 Initially a certain William Robinson, Secretary to the Board of Works, was commissioned to design and build the new Somerset House, but he died in 1775 shortly after being appointed.
 So Sir William Chambers, Comptroller of the King's Works, (who had in any case been vying for the commission) was appointed in his stead, at a salary of £2,000 per year.
 He spent the last two decades of his life, beginning in 1775, in several phases of building at the present Somerset House.
 Thomas Telford, then a stonemason, but later an eminent civil engineer, was among those who worked on its construction.
 One of Chambers's most famous pupils, Thomas Hardwick Jnr, helped build parts of the building during his period of training and later wrote a short biography of Chambers.
 The design influenced other great buildings: Charles Bulfinch's Massachusetts State House, begun in 1795, has been described as a work "frankly derivative" of Somerset House.